marianmeres/fsm/API.md

 }
 ```

-All methods accept variadic arguments and return a string (first argument converted to string).
-The FSM uses only the `debug` method for logging when `debug: true` is set.
+All methods accept variadic arguments and return a string.
+The FSM uses the `debug` method for logging.
+Debug output is controlled via `createClog.global.debug` or by the logger instance's configuration.